-NOTE: If you are licensed to use the Batch Refresh feature, you can perform the refresh in batch mode.
+Note: If you are licensed to use the Batch Refresh feature, you can perform the refresh in batch mode.
 Contact support services for more information.

-- 1. In the Repository Browser, select the project, folder, or file you want to refresh and choose File > Refresh Sources from Disk. - 2.
-You are prompted to confirm that you want to refresh the selected files.
+2. You are prompted to confirm that you want to refresh the selected files.
 Click Yes.

-RESULT: The system overwrites the workspace source files.
+The system overwrites the workspace source files.